LalithaP07/CodeSoft_AI/README.md

 # CodeSoft_AI
+Welcome to my Artificial Intelligence Internship Portfolio!
+In this repository, you will find a collection of projects that I have completed during my internship at Codsoft.
+Each project showcases my skills in data analysis, Artificial Intelligence, and problem-solving.
+Below is a summary of the projects:

+Any three tasks have to be completed

 🔹 Task 1: Chatbot with Rule-Based Responses
 Description:
 Developed a simple chatbot that interacts with users through predefined rule-based responses.
 Implemented using basic if-else conditions and pattern matching to simulate conversation flow.
 This task introduced me to fundamental natural language processing (NLP) concepts.